 Related articles: Santa Luzia - Praia do Barril

-Olhão is a busy fishing port and working town, which boasts some of the finest seafood restaurants of the Algarve.
-There is the largest fish market of southern Portugal, a scenic harbour front, and a historic centre filled with traditional fishermen’s houses.
+Olhão is a busy fishing port, which boasts a rich fishing heritage.
+Contained within the town is the largest fish market of southern Portugal, a scenic harbour front, and a historic centre filled with traditional fishermen’s houses.
 From the harbour are ferries to the Ilha da Culatra.
-Olhão has a working atmosphere with a but is a likeable town.
+Olhão has a working atmosphere but is a likeable town.

-Monte Gordo is a modern resort town that sits on the largest beach of the eastern Algarve.
-Monte Gordo has a lively holiday atmosphere and buzzing nightlife, but is devoid of any Portuguese character and charm.
+Monte Gordo is a modern and lively resort town that sits on the largest beach of the eastern Algarve.
+In the summer Monte Gordo has a bustling holiday atmosphere and buzzing nightlife, but is without the Portuguese charm of other destinations.

 Parque Natural da Ria Formosa